 The registration certificate, or corresponding register excerpt, should not be older than a week at the verification occasion.
 If an excerpt is obtained from a website, which provides data on legal persons, it should be clarified that the data on the website is obtained from the Swedish Companies Registration Office, or from a corresponding register from another nation’s authority.

 The legal person’s representative must be identified and verified through the same procedures as for other physically present customers.
-The representative’s authorization to represent the legal person must be checked against power of attorney documentation, appointment certificate, or corresponding authorization documentation.
+The representative’s authorisation to represent the legal person must be checked against power of attorney documentation, appointment certificate, or corresponding authorisation documentation.

 If a person declares himself to represent a customer who is a natural person, the representative’s power of attorney documentation, appointment certificate, or corresponding authorization documentation must be checked.